 So turn off the TV, close the cover of your laptop, put your phone in another room, and carve out quiet time for you to pray for God’s revelation concerning what dream He has in mind for you.
 Over and over again we see in scripture, people in a quiet place, very intentionally seeking to hear from God.

 4) God’s People

 After Jesus ascended and left the disciples, they were without their leader for the first time in several years.
 They needed direction.
 So what did they do?
 They gathered together.
 They were all together in one place when God made it obvious for them, what to do next.
 (Acts 2:1)

-So go to church.
-Hang out with God’s people.
+So find people who love God with everything they have and hang out with them as much as possible.
+Go to church.
 Ask questions about the dreams of those who are more godly than yourself.
-Pray with people about what God wants for your life.
-Church and hanging with God’s people are key parts to learning what God’s specific dream is for you.
+Pray with people who love God with all their hearts, minds, and souls about what God wants for your life.
+Hanging with people who love God with everything might be the most important part of learning what God’s specific dream is for you.

 5) Give Love

 As we’ll see later, God’s dream for Joseph was to save millions of people from a devastating famine.
-God’s dream for Jesus was to save all of mankind from their inherent faults and flaws, and to reconcile us to God.
+God’s dream for Jesus was to save all of mankind from their failures, and their inherent faults and flaws, and to reconcile us to God.

 After all, you have to recognize, “If in my dream I do not have love, I am nothing.”
 (1 Corinthians 13:2)

 6) Great passion